 - Smarkusz worked as a night watchman at Jordan Marsh department store - and sometimes drove a taxi during the day.

 - He also received a small monthly pension for his five years of service and sacrifice in the U.S. Army Air Force during WWII.

-- He remained eligible for educational expense benfits on the GI Bill - to pay for his Museum School classes - until 1956.
+- He remained eligible for educational expense benfits on the GI Bill until 1956 - paying for his Museum School classes.

 - Smarkusz enrolled under the GI Bill into the School of the Museum of Fine Arts in Boston (aka The Museum School).